Cicada Files: Marcus Wanners & “Halfassed Journalism”

 What about the numerous other victims of Thomas Schoenberger who were never arrested, much less convicted?
 Are they not worthy to be mentioned?

-Mr. Outtrim characterizes references to Mr. Schoenberger’s conviction for Felony Stalking as “disinformation campaigns,” and because his multiple other convictions did not happen this week, or this month, he does not consider them to be “part of the story.”
+Mr. Outtrim characterizes references to Mr. Schoenberger’s convictions for Felony Stalking as “disinformation campaigns,” and because his multiple other convictions did not happen this week, or this month, he does not consider them to be “part of the story.”
 (Steve Outtrim, “LARP Wars Part 3 – Shadowbox,” Burners.Me: Me, Burners and The Man, October 24, 2019).

 Anyone encountering Mr. Schoenberger’s behavior on Twitter and YouTube over the past several years realizes that his conviction for Felony Stalking dated February 2011 did not deter him.
 To the contrary.
 His cyberbullying and defamation campaigns are broadly inclusive, irrational and relentless.